ava-labs/teleporter/contracts/src/Teleporter/upgrades/README.md

 dApps that implement `TeleporterUpgradeable` automatically use the latest Teleporter version registered with the `TeleporterRegistry`.
 Interaction with underlying `TeleporterMessenger` versions can be managed by setting the minimum Teleporter version, and pausing and unpausing specific versions.

+The following sections include example `cast send` commands for issuing transactions that call contract functions.
+See the [Foundry Book](https://book.getfoundry.sh/reference/cast/cast-send) for details on how to issue transactions using common wallet options.

 ### Managing the Minimum Teleporter version

 The `TeleporterUpgradeable` contract constructor saves the Teleporter registry in a state variable used by the inheriting dApp contract, and initializes a `minTeleporterVersion` to the highest `TeleporterMessenger` version registered in `TeleporterRegistry`. `minTeleporterVersion` is used to allow dApp's to specify the Teleporter versions allowed to interact with it.